 Not at all!
 We welcome anyone who wants to join us, both in person and online, at any of our services, learning sessions, and community events.
 Email Jeannelle D’Isa if you have questions about membership.
 To learn more about what we offer at Micah sign up for our email list.

+Many of our offerings include an online component.
 To join our virtual services and events, email us.

 Show up!
 Come to Shabbat services.
 Attend a panel discussion.
 Join the book group or Hebrew Poetry.
 There are many doorways in.
 Check out our community groups and find new folks to meet!